Glide with dolphins, explore beautiful hinterland villages and enjoy fine organic dining in the iconic beach town of Byron Bay.

 Day 1: Check in, explore, and meet some dolphins

-Pick up your hire car at Ballina Byron Gateway Airport and take the 33 kilometre (21-mile), 30 minute drive to your Byron Bay accommodation.
-Elements of Byron has been called one of the 25 coolest hotels in the world, so let’s head straight there and check in to your private luxury villa among the gum trees.
+Pick up your hire car at Ballina Byron Gateway Airport and take the 30-minute drive to your Byron Bay accommodation.
+Elements of Byron has been called one of the coolest hotels in the world, so head straight there and check in to your private luxury villa among the gum trees.
 Like many of the best things in Byron Bay, Elements is right by the beach, in this case, Belongil Beach, which offers 10 kilometres (six miles) of golden sand that feels like it could be miles from anywhere, but happens to be right next to one of the funkiest towns on the planet.
-Stroll to the surf, have a dip and soak up some sea air, then wander back to jump aboard the world’s first solar train for the 10 minute ride into town.
+Stroll to the surf, have a dip and soak up some sea air, then wander back to jump aboard the world’s first solar train for the 10-minute ride into town.

 Day 2: Head for the hills

-Drive to Newrybar: just six kilometres (four miles) down the road, it’s another charming village and home to your lunch venue, Harvest.
+Just six kilometres (four miles) down the road is Newrybar, another charming village and home to your lunch venue, Harvest.
 A restaurant, deli and bakery housed in a classic Australian style of architecture, a ‘Queenslander’, it offers a relaxed atmosphere and a much-lauded menu featuring lots of local and organic ingredients.
 Now you’re venturing into Australia’s hippy heartland.
 Long-haired youngsters flocked here to the Northern Rivers region for the Aquarius Festival back in 1973, and many of them never left.
 Their finest hour was in the late ’70s, when they kept loggers away from the rainforest around the spectacular and now aptly named Protesters Falls.
-It’s 50 kilometres (31 miles), or an hour, from Newrybar and can be accessed via an easy 30 minute bushwalk.
+It’s 50 kilometres (31 miles), or an hour, from Newrybar and can be accessed via an easy 30-minute bushwalk.
 From here, it will take another 50 minutes to cover the 33 kilometres (21 miles) to Australia’s counterculture capital, Nimbin, a colourful (in more ways than one) village where alternative lifestyles are the norm.
 Have a wander up the main drag, Cullen Street, buy souvenirs at shops such as Hemping Around, and call in on the fascinating Nimbin Candle Factory.
-It’s just 74 kilometres (46 miles), or a little over an hour’s drive, back to Elements, and dinner by the pool at Graze.
+It’s just 74 kilometres (46 miles), or a little over an hour’s drive, back to Elements, to dine in style at Azure Bar and Grill.

 Day 3: Be first to see the sun rise

 A tour of the hugely successful local artisan brewery, Stone & Wood, seems in order, followed by a bit of retail therapy (check out the very Byron bohemian fashions at Spell & The Gypsy Collective, and the beach-lifestyle clothes and homewares at Hope & May).
 Then head to The Farm.
 Just eight kilometres (five miles) from the centre of town, it’s a collection of sustainably-minded micro-businesses that raise animals, grow food, and sell fresh produce.
-Take a self-guided tour and stay for dinner at Three Blue Ducks, where all that sustainably grown food is turned into something sensational on a plate.
-Then it’s a 10 minute drive back to your hotel for your last night in Byron.
+Take a self-guided tour to admire the chickens and piglets and stay for dinner at Three Blue Ducks, where all that sustainably grown food is turned into something sensational on a plate.
+Then it’s a 10-minute drive back to your hotel for your last night in Byron.

 Make your trip happen